 A massive thank you!
 And well done!
 Hundreds of people who have been, and are continuing to put in the hard mahi of planting, fencing, maintaining and supporting all this fantastic work.

 • An estuary and surrounds with an improving environmental state, leading to better habitat, increased biodiversity, more recreational opportunities and which is valued by residents and visitors alike.

 • Restoring the Moutere Estuary and its connected river and streams to ecological health.

-• Creating a social connection of its people now and in future that will sustain the mana and mauri of the waterways.
+• Creating a social connection to the community now and in future, that will sustain the mana and mauri of the waterways.